C-Kessler/sdrdm-flowchem-B2/specifications/FlowProcess.md

 - __description__
   - Type: string
-  - Description: Name of the flow module
+  - Description: A description of the purpose of the module.
   - Dataverse: pyDaRUS.Process.method_parameters.name